MushtaqSafie/README.md-Generator/README.md

 Select your repository license type?
 ```

-All you need is to answer them and the application will generate the readme file using your responses.
+All you need is to answer the prompt question and the application will generate the readme file automatically using your responses.

 ## Screenshots
 ### Prompt questions on terminal command-line